polkadot-developers/substrate-docs/content/md/en/docs/tutorials/collectibles-workshop/06-first-functions.md

 To add the error handling to the runtime:

-1. Open the `src/lib.rs` file for the `collectibles` pallet in a text editor.
+1. Open the `src/lib.rs` file for the `collectibles` pallet in your code editor.

 2. Add the `#[pallet::error]` macro after the storage macros you previously defined.